 Monday morning, 9 am – the sky is blue over Via Zamboni and the surrounding neighbourhood, where most of the University of Bologna department buildings are located.
-Francesca* is late for her first class, but she would have liked to smoke a bit before starting her day.
+Francesca* is late for her first class, but she would have liked to have had a bit of a smoke before starting her day.
 Unfortunately, she finished her stash yesterday and there's not a soul in sight on Piazza Verdi.
 Too bad, she'll have to ask one of her uni classmates.
 Marco* usually sorts her out.
 Worst comes to worst, she'll have to find some later on in the day.

 Since the 16th of May, it has been legal to consume 'light' weed in Bologna.
 Thanks to the shop Qui Canapa (meaning "Hemp Here") that has been open since February 2016 and selling marijuana legally since May 2017, curious and newly-converted clients have been visiting the shop weekly.
 It is the first of its kind in Italy.
 In the shop, which feels like an organic supermarket, weed can be found in many forms: dried, liquid, oil...
 A bag of 8 grams costs 17 Euros, and many cannabis-based products are temptingly laid out on the shelves and display racks.

 But what is 'light' weed?
-It's Eletta Campana, a variety of hemp that has been used for a long time in Italy – especially in Emilia-Romagna's textile industry – with a THC [NB.
-Tetrahydrocannabinol, the psychotropic element of cannabis] level that is under 0.6% (the legal limit).
-Unlike Indian hemp, 'light' weed has no psychotropic effects but enhances relaxing, calming and sedative effects.
-The Easyjoint company hopes that selling this kind of weed will encourage the smooth passage of legalising the sale and consumption of cannabis in Italy.
+It's Eletta Campana, a variety of hemp that has been used for a long time in Italy – especially in Emilia-Romagna's textile industry – with a THC [ Tetrahydrocannabinol, the psychotropic element of cannabis - ed.] level that is under 0.6% (the legal limit).
+Unlike Indian hemp, 'light' weed has no psychotropic effects but enhanced relaxing, calming and sedative effects.
+The Easyjoint company hopes that selling this kind of weed will encourage the smooth passage of legalisation of the sale and consumption of cannabis in Italy.

 "I switch my brain off"